Electrodynamics of correlated electron systems: Advanced Analysis and Techniques

 In real systems the integral to infinite frequencies is rarely utilized in practice and we are usually more concerned with partial sum rules such as

 where $W$ is the unrenormalized electronic bandwidth and $m_b$ is the band mass.
 Sum rules of this fashion can be used to get information about occupation and correlation in a subset of bands.
 Of course if the integral cut-off $W$ is extended to high enough energies the full sum rule Eq. \ref{sumrule} must be fufilled This puts a fundamental constraint on the various values that the individual sub-band band masses can assume.
 A partial sum rule analysis of the equivalent quantity $\epsilon_2$ applied to the simple metal case of aluminum is shown in Fig. \ref{AlumSum}.
+A number of different sum rules are also displayed.
 Aluminum's nominal electronic configuration is $1s^22s^22p^63s^23p^1$.
-Depending on the cutoff of the integral, the sum rule for different orbitals is satisfied.
+Depending on the cutoff of the integral, the partial sum rule for different orbitals is satisfied.
 Integrating up to approximately the plasma frequency (15.5 eV) returns the number of electrons in the $n=3$ valence band.
 At the x-ray $L$ edge at around 100 eV, one begins to reveal spectral weight of the $n=2$ formed bands.
 One can see that if the integral is performed to high enough energies (well above the $K$ edge of aluminum) one recovers the aluminum's atomic number `13' if one assumes the free-electron mass in Eq. \ref{partialsumrule}.
-It is interesting to note that the rate of convergence is different for the different sum rules plotted.
-This is related to how spectral is distributed in the spectra and can be related to quantities like the strength of interactions.
+It is also interesting to note that the rate of convergence is different for the different sum rules plotted.
+As will be discussed briefly below, this is related to how spectral weight is distributed in the spectra and can be related to quantities like the strength of interactions.

 In correlated systems one frequently makes use of an even more limited sum rule and only performs the integral over an energy only several times the Drude width to determine the mass renormalized due to interactions.
 For instance the small spectral weight in the very narrow Drude peak as shown in Fig. \ref{SCInsAC2} gives a very large mass ($\approx 10^2 m_e$).
 An integral as such over a small renormalized Drude peak with small spectral weight is how the very large masses in Fig. \ref{SpecificHeatOpticalMass} were generated.
 One can view this small mass as coming from a very narrow interaction derived band where the integral only has to be performed over a small fraction of $W$ to capture its spectral weight.
 However, the sum rules of Eqs. \ref{sumrule} and \ref{partialsumrule} must ultimately be satisfied at high enough energies.
 This means that there must be be some higher energy satellite in $\sigma_1$ that contains enough spectral weight to return the band mass $m_b$ when the integral in Eq. \ref{partialsumrule} is performed out to the unrenormalized band width $W$.
 Note that similar information can be gained from applying the extended Drude model analysis, which is outlined in the next section (Sec. \ref{DLsection}).